What To See In Castel Sant’Angelo, Rome

 Castel Sant’Angelo is one of the most impressive buildings in Rome, and your wanderings through the Eternal City will eventually lead you there, as it is very close to St. Peter’s Basilica and the Vatican Museums.

-A remarkable sight from a distance, Castel Sant’Angelo has an interesting history that is definitely worth reading.
+A remarkable sight from a distance, Castel Sant’Angelo has an interesting history that is definitely worth reading – did you know it was only open to the public in 1901?
 But most importantly, its terrace offers one of the most impressive views of St. Peter’s Dome – so consider investing in a ticket, and check it out.

 Are you curious to find out more?
 Continue reading.
-I am a massive fan of this place and never miss an opportunity to visit, so in this post I will share everything I know about it and include some useful information that will help you plan your visit.
+I am a massive fan of Castel Sant’Angelo and never miss an opportunity to walk by it, visit, and climb to its terrace.
+In this post, I will share everything I know about it and include some useful information that will help you plan your visit.

-You should also read my posts The Best Things To Do In Vatican City and The Most Famous Buildings In Rome.
+You should also read my post The Most Famous Buildings In Rome.

 Ponte dell'Angelo